Wood (wuxing): Cycle of Wu Xing

 Wood overcomes earth by binding it together with the roots of trees and drawing sustenance from the soil;

 Metal overcomes Wood, as the metal axe can topple the largest trees.

-In the less figurative sense, the dryness and coldness of Metal causes wood, like the trees to loose their leaves by the sap going inwards and returning to the roots in Autumn or in the fall.
+In the less figurative sense, the dryness and coldness of Metal causes wood, like the trees to lose their leaves by the sap going inwards and returning to the roots in Autumn or in the fall.